soo-hwanlee/soo-hwanlee.github.io/_pages/research.md

 ## Invited talks

-- Upcoming \| Don't sweep everything under the Lexicon!.
-[Invited talk at Sogang University](https://www.sogang.ac.kr/ko/home).
 - Upcoming \| What Bantu languages tell us about nominalizations.
 [Plenary talk at the 10th Asian Junior Linguists (AJL 10) Conference at International Christian University (ICU)](https://sites.google.com/view/ajl10/home), [Invited talk at Sogang University](https://www.sogang.ac.kr/ko/home).
+- 2025 \| Don't sweep everything under the Lexicon!.
+[Invited talk at Sogang University](https://www.sogang.ac.kr/ko/home).
 - 2025 \| The Person Case Constraint (PCC) and the constraints on honorific markers.
 [Syntax/semantics reading group at the National University of Singapore (NUS)](https://mitcho.com/nus/synsem/).
 - 2024 \| Do language models (LMs) know how to be polite?
 LM performance on linguistic dependencies sensitive to politeness.
 [Seminar talk in the Integrated Language Science and Technology (ILST) at the University of Pennsylvania](https://mindcore.sas.upenn.edu/calendar_event/ilst-seminar-soo-hwan-lee/).
 - 2024 \| The syntax of subject nominalizations in Gĩkũyũ.
 [Colloquium in the Institute of Linguistics at the University of Minnesota](https://cla.umn.edu/linguistics/news-events/events/syntax-subject-nominalizations-gikuyu), [NYU Syntax Brown Bag](https://sites.google.com/a/nyu.edu/nyusyntaxbrownbag/).